 Here's more information on whether you can turn down a job offer when you're unemployed.

 To find your local unemployment office and other helpful information, visit your state unemployment agency website.

 It can be hard to get through to an unemployment office on the phone.
 Most states want claimants to file online, and it can be difficult to locate a phone number if you have a question or need to talk to a representative about your claim.

 However, in some situations, the only way to get a definitive answer or clarification is to talk to an actual person.
 The FAQ sections of most state unemployment websites don't cover all circumstances, and unemployment claims can be complicated.

 Phone numbers are usually listed in the "Contact Us" section of your state unemployment office website.

-A quick and easy way to find a telephone number or email address for your unemployment office is to search Google using your state's name, unemployment office and phone number.
-For example, searching Google for "New York unemployment phone" brings me directly to the contact information page for the NYS Department of Labor's Unemployment Insurance contact page.
+A quick and easy way to find a telephone number or email address for your unemployment office is to search Google using your state's name, unemployment office, and phone number.
+For example, searching Google for "New York unemployment phone" brings you directly to the contact information page for the NYS Department of Labor's Unemployment Insurance contact page.

 If English is not your first language, some states have telephone claims lines in other languages.
-For examples, California provides separate phone numbers for English, Spanish, Cantonese, Mandarin, and Vietnamese speaking customers.
-If available, information on alternative phone numbers will also be listed on the contact page for the unemployment office.
+California provides separate phone numbers for English, Spanish, Cantonese, Mandarin, and Vietnamese.
+If available, information on alternative phone numbers also will be listed on the contact page for the unemployment office.